afshaan4/opencv_bombing/README.md

   - Mode 2 is for use with a raspberry pi, it gets altitude readings directly from a sensor connected to the Pi's GPIO.

+  The sensor I am using(HC-SR04) has a max range of 4 meters, for a practical setup use a LIDAR with enough range.

 * **The target:**
   The "target" to drop the "bomb" on is identified by color, the program just